aviationMode/avaitionChatbot/README.md

 Using [FlightRadarAPI](https://pypi.org/project/FlightRadarAPI/)[^1] and [flightradar24.com](https://www.flightradar24.com/), to get information about certain things.
 Please read all of it.

+* note: there may be some errors as this code is not excactly the same as it is on my computer

 ## REQUIREMENTS:

 - read [requirements.md](requirements.md)